VirologyCharite/charite-hamster-map-2024/data/README.md

-The directories contain the following:
+## The sub-directories contain the following:

 `220511`: Data from the human sera titrations used for figure 3.